eusebiedev/Backyard-Gleaners/README.md

 * 11:23: Successfully combined API & Client to a single .Solution project and launched interface!
 * 12:59: Looking into embedding location based google maps for each host
 * 1:28: Successfully embed custom location based google map on profile view in tests
+* 1:56: Researching creating a full independent map view with each host pinned, click pin to go to details

 ## Technologies Used